hizzle-co/noptin/readme.txt

 == Frequently Asked Questions ==
 = Can I connect to my email service provider? =

 Yes.
-We have [addons](https://noptin.com/products/) for Mailchimp, ConvertKit, Campaign Monitor, and Drip.
+We have [addons](https://noptin.com/integrations/#crm-integrations) for Mailchimp, ConvertKit, Campaign Monitor, ActiveCampaign, AWeber, Constant Contact, GetResponse, HubSpot, Klaviyo, Sendgrid, Sendlane, Sendy and many more.

 = How can I get in touch? =